computePods/computePodMajorDomoUI/docs/testing.md

 ## Development

-Will be developed using Stoybook stories working in a top down fashion.
+Will be developed using Storybook stories working in a top down fashion.
 That is we begin by developing stories for "complete" pages and then refactor common components into their own stories.
 (The opposite of a [component driven interface](https://www.componentdriven.org/), though we